tc39/proposal-private-fields/README.md

 collection of private slots is not dynamic.
 Private slots may not be added or removed after the object is created.

+Unlike normal property access, during private slot access the prototype chain is not traversed and proxies do not trap access.

 #### Constructors and Private Slots ####

 Each ECMAScript function object has an internal slot named `[[PrivateSlotList]]`